-Thai king greets crowd of flag-waving subjects on final day of coronation
+'Very pleased and delighted': Thai king wraps up three-day coronation events

 The king and queen were greeted with a band playing the royal anthem and a 21-gun salute.

-The monarch and new Queen Suthida waved to a big crowd wearing yellow, the color associated with the king, and waving flags in a royal audience, a day after a grand procession through Bangkok.
+The monarch and new Queen Suthida waved to a large crowd wearing yellow, the color associated with the king, and waving flags in a royal audience, a day after a grand procession through Bangkok.

+“I and the Queen are very pleased and delighted to see all the citizens together to express goodwill for my coronation,” he told them in his speech, thanking citizens for their blessings and wishing them happiness and success.

+“May the unity in expressing your goodwill to me today be a good start for everyone, every party to unify your duties for the prosperity of our country.”

-The three branches of the armed forces saluted the king before the prime minister led the crowd in chanting “Long live the king!”.
+The three branches of the armed forces saluted the king before the prime minister and crowd chanted, “Long live the king!”

+The king then met foreign ambassadors and thanked them for their attendance, concluding the coronation ceremonies.

 The coronation started on Saturday, after a long period of official mourning for the king’s revered father, who died in October 2016 having reigned for 70 years.